webix-hub/docs/data/api/refs/ui.tree.md

 - api/link/ui.tree_hasevent.md - checks whether the component has the specified event
 - api/link/ui.tree_hide.md - hides the view
 - api/link/ui.tree_isbranch.md - checks whether the node has any children
-- api/link/ui.tree_isbranchopen.md - checks whether the specified branch opened or closed
+- api/link/ui.tree_isbranchopen.md - checks whether the specified branch is open or closed
 - api/link/ui.tree_ischecked.md - checks whether the specified node is checked
 - api/link/ui.tree_isenabled.md - checks whether the view is enabled
 - api/link/ui.tree_isselected.md - checks whether the specified item is selected or not
 - api/link/ui.tree_isvisible.md - checks whether the view is visible
-- api/link/ui.tree_load.md - loads data from an external data source
+- api/link/ui.tree_load.md - loads data from an external data source.
-- api/link/ui.tree_loadbranch.md - loads data to the specified branch
+- api/link/ui.tree_loadbranch.md - loads data to the specified branch, as direct children of the node with the id provided
-- api/link/ui.tree_loadnext.md - sends a request to load the specified number of records to the end or to the specified position
+- api/link/ui.tree_loadnext.md - sends a request to load the specified number of records to the end of the clientside dataset or to the specified position
 - api/link/ui.tree_locate.md - gets the id of an item from the specified HTML event
 - api/link/ui.tree_mapevent.md - routes events from one object to another
 - api/link/ui.tree_move.md - moves the specified item to the new position